Function pointer method calls

-Previous versions of Windows Internet Explorer supported caching a pointer to a method and then using the cached pointer to call the method.
-This support was removed in Windows Internet Explorer 9 to increase interoperability with other browsers.
+Earlier versions of Windows Internet Explorer supported caching a pointer to a method and then using the cached pointer to call the method.
+As of Windows Internet Explorer 9, This support was removed to improve interoperability with other browsers.

 Now you must specify the target for the method call just as you do in all other browsers.
 So while this code works in Windows Internet Explorer 8 and earlier: